EDIT: WE DIDN’T ADAPT THE ARTICLE TO THE NEW RANK ADAPTATIONS FROM SEASON 3 YET, HOWEVER EVERYTHING ELSE IS RIGHT, WE WILL UPDATE THE ARTICLE ASAP.

 The ranking distribution looks quite similar in the competitive modes Rumble (3v3), Dropshot (3v3), Hoops (3v3) and Snow Day (3v3).

 From season to season the variation of rank distribution is minimal.
 However, if you ever wanted to get more in-depth, it’s worth noting how unstable the distribution over the past was – especially with the introduction of supersonic legends – and how much it naturally shifted upwards (to higher ranks) each competitive season, which becomes especially noticeable over the course of a few seasons.
 Relative growth matters a lot in statistics, and GC nearly doubled from season 13 to season 14 season (and has grown, like, 1200% since season 7).
 However since the new rank Supersonic Legend was introduced, Psyonix’s new soft reset and the consistent season lengths will probably prevent this from happening.
+There was one exception in Season 3, where Psyonix adjusted the MMR associated to a rank in the 2V2 and 3V3 mode because there were fewer people in the diamond ranks and above than in the previous seasons.
+Since this change, it became easier to reach ranks higher than diamond (except SSL).

 How good is your competitive rank to others?